 I am excited to publish my brand new TradingSim review today.
 I am that excited because there is much more power behind this trading simulator and market replay platform than one could expect at first glance.

-Luckily Al Hill, founder of TradingSim, offered me access to the platform to enable me to write a more extensive in-depth review for you.
+Luckily Al Hill, founder of TradingSim, offered me access to the platform to enable me to write a more extensive in-depth review about this stock analysis software for you.

 With these inside-perspectives, I completely changed my mind for a good reason.